KenCWQ/Udacity_AI_For_Trading_Projects/README.md

 # Udacity Nanodegree - Artificial Intelligence For Trading Projects
-This repository contains the projects I have completed for the Udacity Nanodegree: Artificial Intelligence for Trading
+This repository contains the projects I have completed for the Udacity Nanodegree: Artificial Intelligence for Trading.

 Description of each projects as follows: